 What 100,000 Pounds of Ocean Trash Really Means

-That’s roughly half the size of a football field covered in trash.
+To put it into perspective: that’s roughly half the size of a football field covered in trash.
+But the scale goes beyond visuals.

 This milestone represents:

-• Thousands of pounds of plastic and trash removed from active waterways
+- Thousands of pounds of plastic and trash removed from active waterways

-• Cleanup operations across regions like Indonesia and Guatemala
+- Cleanup operations across regions like Indonesia and Guatemala

-• Ongoing work by full-time crews operating daily in some of the world’s most impacted environments
+- Ongoing work by full-time crews operating daily in some of the world’s most impacted environments

 Every pound removed is material that no longer threatens marine life, coastal communities, or global ecosystems.